draina1901/customer_churn_elt/README.md

 -- Switch to staging DB and create customers table
 \c cust_churn_stg;
+-- creating all text type column to be able to load missing columns(integer).
+Tranforming them to int again while tranformation
 CREATE TABLE IF NOT EXISTS customers (
     CustomerID TEXT,
     Age TEXT,